json0130/SIGN-launage-understanding-project/README.md

 2. Ensure that your webcam is connected and functioning properly.

-3. Position yourself in front of the webcam, making sure your hands are visible.
+3. Position yourself in front of the webcam, ensuring your hands are visible.

 4. Perform sign language gestures; the application will analyze and interpret them in real-time.